cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 The **before** snapshot is taken prior to the click event firing.
 The **after** snapshot is taken immediately after the click event.
 Although this click event caused our browser to load a new page, it's not an instantaneous transition.
 Depending on how fast your page loaded, you may see still see the same page, or a blank screen as the page is unloading and in transition.

+When a command causes an immediate visual change in our application, Cycling between before and after will update our snapshot.
+We can see this in action by clicking the `TYPE` command in the Command Log.
+Now, clicking **before** will show us the input in a default state, showing the placeholder text.
+Click **after** will show us what the input looks like when the `TYPE` command has completed.

 ## Page Events

-Notice there is also a funny looking Log called: `(PAGE LOAD)`.
-This wasn't a command that we issued - rather Cypress itself will log out important events from your application when they occur.
+Notice there is also a funny looking Log called: `(PAGE LOAD)` followed by another entry for `(NEW URL)`.
+Neither of these was a command that we issued - rather Cypress itself will log out important events from your application when they occur.
 Notice these look different (they are gray and without a number).

 {% img /img/guides/first-test-page-load.png %}